Accountant’s USA Crypto Tax Guide

 Let’s take a look at a few examples of Income Tax on crypto.

-There’s two kinds of activities the phrase staking may refer to in the crypto market - staking as part of a PoS consensus mechanism or staking coins or tokens to earn interest or rewards.
+There are two kinds of activities the phrase staking may refer to in the crypto market - staking as part of a PoS consensus mechanism or staking coins or tokens to earn interest or rewards.
 The tax treatment depends on the specific transaction, or how the protocol works.

 For example, a client is staking as part of the Cardano consensus mechanism by staking ADA using their Yoroi wallet.
 As a reward for participating in processing transactions on the Cardano blockchain, the client is rewarded with ADA tokens.
 The client is receiving new tokens, as such, this is likely to be viewed as a kind of additional income by the IRS and subject to Income Tax.
 To calculate the amount of additional income, take the fair market value of ADA tokens in USD on the day the client received them.